milankl/ZfpCompression.jl/README.md

 See the documentation, or [zfp's website](https://computing.llnl.gov/projects/floating-point-compression) for more information.

-Requires Julia v1.3 or newer
+Requires Julia v1.3 or newer.
+With v0.2.2 we use zfp v1.0.0, previous releases are based on zfp v0.5.5.

 ## Example